alexapostolu/night/README.md

 # Night

+Under development.

 Night is an interpreted dynamically typed language with a strong control on types.

-Night provides compile time definition and type checking, in addition with static types.
-It is also planned to treat types as first class citizens, allowing the user to have more control over compile time type checking.

 ---

 ## Getting Started

-Night comes in two parts, the interpreter (this repo) and [Dusk](https://github.com/firefish111/dusk) (the package manager).

-You can download the latest stable Windows and Linux binaries for Night in the Releases section.

-You can also build Night from source.
+Right now you can only build Night from source.

-### Building from Source

 1. Install Dependancies

-`g++` (version 10+)<br>
+`g++` (version 10+)

 `cmake` (version 3+)

 2. Clone Repository